kristenvaccaro/human-ai/assignments.md

 ## Programming & Design Assignments

-You will complete eight programming and design assignments over the course of the quarter.
+You will complete eight weekly programming and design assignments over the course of the quarter.
 These programming and design assignments will help you understand and apply the concepts we talk about in class.

 Programming assignments will be due at 5PM Friday, every week.
 No programming/design assignments for the last two weeks of the course.